Survivors of conflict to meet Pope Francis in Congo

 Associated Press

-GOMA, Congo (AP) — It took years for Marie Louise Wambale to re-establish her life after fighting between M23 and the Congolese army forced her to flee with almost nothing more than a decade ago.
+GOMA, Congo (AP) — It took years for Marie Louise Wambale to re-establish her life after fighting between the M23 rebel group and the Congolese army forced her to flee with almost nothing more than a decade ago.

 “Many people were disappointed because they wanted to welcome him to our home, for him to come here and live our suffering, to feel it with his own eyes,” she said.
 “We wanted him to live it because there are many people who have fled the war.
 There are pregnant mothers who gave birth in the camps in very bad conditions — many women and children are suffering.”

 His long-awaited visit to Congo and South Sudan this week comes after he postponed an earlier trip late last year that originally had included a stop in the volatile east.
-Insecurity, though, has soared in the months since so the pope is limiting his visit to Congo’s capital, Kinshasa.
+But insecurity has soared in the months since, so the pope is limiting his visit to Congo’s capital, Kinshasa.

 “It is clear to anybody that there is a danger.
 But the danger, I would say, even more than for the Pope is for the people,” the Vatican’s ambassador to Congo, Archbishop Ettore Balestrero told the Associated Press.